Projector

 which you can call slice

-which returns a Hash
+, which in turn returns a Hash

 containing the key value pairs of the